Authentication With Magic Links

 Two Factor Authentication

-When two-factor authentication is enabled for a user, after the one-time code has been provided they are prompted to provide an additional two-factor verification code.
+When two-factor authentication is enabled for a user, after the code has been provided they are prompted to provide an additional two-factor verification code.

 Learn more about setting up two-factor authentication.